SIGPLAN/SIGPLAN.github.io/Cares.md

 The SIGPLAN CARES Bylaws can be found [here](http://www.sigplan.org/CaresBylaws).

+A collection of CARES resources can be found [here](https://www.sigarch.org/benefit/cares/cares-resources/).

 ### SIGPLAN CARES Operations

 CARES members are always available by email to correspond and to set up a call with anyone who would like to speak with us about harassment, discrimination, or other concerns related to building and sustaining an inclusive research community.